Nitin2002-coder/ai-chatbot/README.md

-# AI-Powered Customer Interaction Messaging System
+# AI Chatbot

-A scalable messaging platform designed for customer interaction using chatbot automation and real-time communication.
+An AI-powered chatbot designed to provide smart conversations, instant responses, and real-time user assistance using Gemini API.